-I was also reminded of a teaching from one of my beloved mentors Kyabje Dagpo Rinpoche that he gave in India, saying that itâ€™s not necessary to just teach Dharma from the throne in front of a big audience, but that sharing the precious Dharma can happen anywhere.
-It seems that the Kadam Masters of old also preferred this style of exchange.
+I was also reminded of a teaching from one of my beloved mentors, Kyabje Dagpo Rinpoche, that he gave in India, saying that itâ€™s not necessary to just teach Dharma from the throne in front of a big audience, but that sharing the precious Dharma can happen anywhere.
+It seems that the Kadam Masters of old also preferred this style of exchange; just sharing, human to human without extravaganza.
 I too am inspired by it and relish the utter richness of exchanges that can occur in the most surprising of contexts with people of any and every stripe.
-This to me is the most rewarding aspect of Dharma, offering it according to whoever stands before me in their oceanic inscrutability according to what they ask of me.
+This to me is the most rewarding aspect of Dharma, offering it according to whoever stands before me in their oceanic and dear inscrutability according to what they ask of me.

 I laughed and said, â€œeasy, you were just ready.â€Â Â â€œWhat did your sister-in-law say?â€ I inquired. â€œOh,â€ he went on, â€œshe was telling me about some words that you can recite, darn, what are they called?â€ I said, â€œa mantra you mean?â€ He said, â€œyes thatâ€™s it!
 A mantra.
-What is a mantra?â€ Well mantras are sacred syllables or syllables that are associated with a particular quality of enlightened energy.Â Â So, for example, the mantra of the Buddha of compassion is Om Mani Padme Hum.Â Â Rodrigo said, â€œThat doesnâ€™t sound like the one my sister-in-law was telling me about, is there another one?â€ I answered, â€œAh, I am guessing she may have told you:Â Â nam myoho renge kyo.
-Rodrigo squealed, “Yes!
-That’s it!”
-I continued that that tradition originated in Japan and its founder was a thirteenth century Buddhist sage called Nichiren.
+What is a mantra?â€ Well mantras are sacred syllables or syllables that are associated with a particular quality of enlightened energy.Â Â So, for example, the mantra of the Buddha of compassion is Om Mani Padme Hum.Â Â Rodrigo said, â€œThat doesnâ€™t sound like the one my sister-in-law was telling me about, is there another one?â€ I answered, â€œAh, I am guessing she may have told you:Â Â nam myoho renge kyo.Â Â Rodrigo squealed, â€œYes!
+Thatâ€™s it!â€ I continued that that tradition originated in Japan and its founder was a thirteenth century Buddhist sage called Nichiren, who regarded the Lotus Sutra as the key scripture to rely upon.
 I mentioned that Herbie Hancock and Tina Turner both practiced Nichirin Buddhism.
 Curious, he asked, â€œand what do you get from saying mantras?â€ Not wanting to get much further into the question of mantras, and certainly not wanting to reduce the Buddhaâ€™s teachings to a modified form of the potentially narcissistic manifesto The Secret, I tried to steer the conversation to something I felt much more important at this point, which was the question of intentionality.

 â€œWow!â€ Rodrigo answered, â€œso you can basically get more bang for your buck?â€ â€œExactly!â€ I replied, pleased that he grasped this so quickly. â€œYou can basically turn straw into gold by the force of expanding your intention to include all beings in this sphere of kindness and remain mindful that none of us is alone in the condition of suffering we all necessarily share.
 Because is it not true that we are all identical in wanting to be happy and not wanting to be riddled with problems?â€

 I think all of the worldâ€™s religions started out as ways intended to make us better people.
-Rodrigo asked me if my parents were okay with my being Buddhist and I reminded him that my mother told me I was a much better Christian since becoming a Buddhist. â€œBeing Buddhistâ€, I added, doesnâ€™t mean IÂ see my purpose as converting other people to Buddhism at all, but rather me wanting to facilitate others’ waking up according to the path most meaningful to them.â€ Rodrigo really appreciated this.
+Rodrigo asked me if my parents were okay with my being a Buddhist nun and I reminded him that my mother told me I was a much better Christian since becoming a Buddhist. â€œBeing Buddhistâ€, I added, doesnâ€™t mean IÂ see my purpose as converting other people to Buddhism at all, but rather me wanting to use these practical methods to facilitate othersâ€™ waking up according to the path most meaningful to them.â€ Rodrigo really appreciated this.
 I said, â€œDoes one medicine work to help all those who take it?â€ â€œNo,â€ he replied. â€œDo all diets suit all physiques?â€ â€œNo,â€ he replied, â€œthose are really good examples.â€ â€œJust so,â€ I said, â€œdifferent paths are necessary for people at different stages of development.Â Â Some may benefit from a belief in God while others may feel suffocated or inhibited by such a belief.
 Others might benefit from a period of exploration of developing faith in themselves and their own capacities and potential.Â Â Others may develop better as adults and overcome an infantilizing relationship with their God or Guru by exploring meditation and other techniques that strengthen awareness and critical thinking.â€

 Rodrigo pulled up to my hosts house and got out of the car and brought my luggage to the door with incredible respectfulness.
 I was very deeply touched.
 I turned to face him.
 In front of me stood a middle aged man, bowing from the waist, with eyes shining like two stars.He expressed his gratitude for the conversation, his smile stretched across his face like a brand new clothes line.

 â€œThank you from my heart,â€ I said. â€œItâ€™s been a great pleasure.â€